anthongretter/spmv-cuda-analysis/README.md

 ```shell
 srun --nodes=1 --ntasks=1 --cpus-per-task=1 --gres=gpu:1 --partition=edu-short --pty /bin/bash
 ```
 And then run the first command on this section.
+Or the script provided with `./run_job`

 > [1] _the implementations are compiled separately
 > due to the usage of Compile-time Conditional Inclusion.